 RADIUS Authentication: How It Works

-A network is only as strong as its security, and enterprises that conduct business online need to ensure their network security is as strong as possible.
+Approximately 54% of the US workforce is potentially able to cause an accidental internal security breach.
+Given that a network is only as strong as its weakest link, enterprises that conduct business online need to ensure robust network security.
 WPA2-Enterprise with 802.1x is the gold standard for wireless authentication, and RADIUS servers play an integral part.

 What is RADIUS?